mapr-emea/qss-recsys-engine/README.md

 `ln -s ../../../../recsys-ui/app recsys-api/src/main/resources/static`

-This will make sure the UI contents are available as static files in the webserver application (recsys-api).
-The recsys-api will serve both static files with Javascript and HTML content.
-Those will run in the browser and perform HTTP request through
+This will make sure the UI contents are available as static files in the application server (recsys-api).
+The recsys-api will serve both static files and API calls, through HTTP.
+Static files are mainly Javascript, CSS and HTML content that compose the client-side application and they will executed in the browser.
+The client application will perform REST requests to the API, that will be served by the webserver application.

+To build the application server:

 `cd recsys-api && mvn clean install`

 7. Run the application server

-The JAR is under `target/recsys-api-1.0-SNAPSHOT.jar` and has a main class that already boots up a Tomcat based server.
+The JAR is under `recsys-api/target/recsys-api-1.0-SNAPSHOT.jar` and has a main class that already boots up a Tomcat based server.
 Run it as follows:

-`java -jar recsys-api-1.0-SNAPSHOT.jar`
+`java -jar recsys-api/target/recsys-api-1.0-SNAPSHOT.jar`

 The web UI will be accessible in port 8080.